Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions: Experiments and Analysis

 \subsection{HypHKGE vs. EucHKGE}

 In this part, we compare HypHKGE and EucHKGE to illustrate the benefit of hyperbolic embeddings.

 \textbf{Effect of dimensionality} To demonstrate the advantage of low-dimensional embeddings in hyperbolic space, we compared the proposed HypHKGE and its Euclidean version (EucHKGE) on the WN18RR in different dimensions taken as $\left\{4,8,12,24,32,64,128,256\right\}$.
 As shown in Fig.~\ref{fig_4}, we observe that at lower embedding dimensions, the difference is greater for HypHKGE compared to EucHKGE.
 However, as the dimensionality rises to $64$ or higher dimensions, both the Euclidean space and the hyperbolic space have sufficient capacity to learn the semantic hierarchy, so the difference between them gradually shrinks.

 \textbf{Performance per relation} To demonstrate the advantage of capturing hierarchical relations in low dimensional hyperbolic space, we compare HypHKGE and EucHKGE on different relations for the WN18RR (dim = 32).
-Since not all relations in WN18RR produce a hierarchy over the entities, we consider that a relation is more hierarchical when its corresponding graph is closer to a tree.
-Also,~\cite{Balazevic2019} and~\cite{Chami2020} give two metrics that the higher $\text{Khs}_{\mathcal{G}}$ and the lower $\xi_{\mathcal G}$ for a certain graph, the more that graph is tree-like (note: the formulas for calculating metrics are given in Appendix~\ref{Hierarchy Metric}).

-As shown in Table~\ref{table_5}, for relations such as ``verb\_group" and ``similar\_to" have little hierarchy, we can find that the performance of HypHKGE and EucHKGE is comparable.
+As shown in Table~\ref{table_relation}, relations are ranked by $\text{Khs}_{\mathcal{G}}$~\cite{Balazevic2019} and $\xi_{\mathcal G}$~\cite{Chami2020}, for relations such as ``verb\_group" and ``similar\_to" have little hierarchy, we can find that the performance of HypHKGE and EucHKGE is comparable.
 On the contrary, for relations like ``member\_meronym" and ``hypernym", the higher hierarchy, the greater difference between HypHKGE and EucHKGE.
 This also reflects that it is more profitable to learn hierarchical representation in hyperbolic space than in Euclidean space.